A bicycle sidecar, parked on the way to Mt. Isarog, features reuse of appliance refuse:

 We've had this discussion before.
 The mass gathering of Filipina domestic helpers in Hong Kong every Sunday is a constant source of shame, amazement, and interest-- an array of reactions from diversely inclined Manileños.

 Marisa González, a Spanish artist and documentarist, has created Ellas Filipinas (The Filipinas), recently exhibited at This Is Not A Gateway in London.
 The video chronicles the weekly horde of Filipina workers at the open spaces of Hong Kong (particularly the HSBC bank), and how on every Sunday, the said place is transformed into a "small town" (according to Alexander Trevi), "somewhat autonomous from the city and with its own parallel economy of exchange and transactions".
-See the trailer below:
+See the trailer here.

 Local reactions to the weekly phenomena depend on personal definitions of public space, largely arising from social background.
 Wealthier Filipinos puke a little bit in their mouths when they see public pedicures (which are actually quite common), out of place in their ideas of hygiene and gated-subdivision-style privacy.
-They are mortified by the conondrum of domestic helpers in Hong Kong-- they cannot afford their own property, and they are not ashamed to create their own, even just for a day.
+They are mortified by the conundrum of domestic helpers in Hong Kong-- they cannot afford their own property, and they are not ashamed to create their own, even just for a day.
 Both the visual impact and the scope of public activity is protested by the more "couth" populace.

 Mani-pedi in a public market (reposted).